StarFallenJax/StarFallenJax/README.md

-- 👋 Hey there, I'm @SpaceManJax.
-I'm a pretty cool person but I'm not the best coder
-- 👀 I’m interested in mostly videogames
+- 👋 I'm @SpaceManJax, basically the coolest guy around, no buts.
+But really, I like making stuff.
 - 🌱 I’m currently learning Javascript and HTML

 <!---